slhck/slhck.github.io/legal-notice.md

 Our website contains links to the websites of third parties („external links“).
 As the content of these websites is not under our control, we cannot assume any liability for such external content.
 In all cases, the provider of information of the linked websites is liable for the content and accuracy of the information provided.
 At the point in time when the links were placed, no infringements of the law were recognisable to us.
 As soon as an infringement of the law becomes known to us, we will immediately remove the link in question.

-### Google Web Fonts

-This website uses external fonts from Google Fonts.
-Google Fonts is a service from Google Inc. ("Google").
-The web fonts are embedded through a server request, which may be fulfilled by a Google server located in the USA.
-In making this request, data about your browser and IP address as well as the URL of the site(s) that you visited will be sent to Google

-More information can be found in the <a href="https://www.google.com/policies/privacy">Google privacy policy</a>.

 ### Disqus

 This site uses a commenting system from [Disqus, Inc.](https://disqus.com/).
 When you use Disqus to comment, your data will be processed and stored by Disqus.
 For more information, please refer to the respective [terms and policies](https://help.disqus.com/terms-and-policies/terms-of-service) as well as the [privacy policy](https://help.disqus.com/terms-and-policies/disqus-privacy-policy) of Disqus.